The part of our salvation that kinda falls on us.

 - ELECTION.
 Can’t be unconditional: Faith’s a condition.

-drop faith and leave?
+drop this faith and leave?

 Yeah, they’re interpreting